The Sword in the Stone (1963 film): Accolades

 In 1964, The Sword in the Stone was nominated for an Academy Award for Best Scoring of Music—Adaptation or Treatment.
 It lost the award to Irma la Douce (1963).

 In 2008, The Sword in the Stone was one of the 50 films nominated for the American Film Institute's Top 10 Animated Films list, but it was not selected as one of the top 10.

 Music

 This was the first animated Disney film to feature songs by the Sherman Brothers; they went on to contribute music to such Disney animated feature films as Mary Poppins (1964), The Jungle Book (1967), The Aristocats (1970), and The Many Adventures of Winnie the Pooh (1977).
 George Bruns composed the film's score, following his work on the previous two animated Disney films, Sleeping Beauty (1959) and One Hundred and One Dalmatians (1961).
 He also composed the scores of the next three Disney animated feature films, The Jungle Book, The Aristocats, and Robin Hood (1973).

+In 1963, Disneyland Records released two LPs dedicated to the film in the United States, both featuring newly recorded material specifically produced for the releases rather than directly using the original soundtrack recordings.
+The first, Walt Disney's Sword in the Stone, part of the Disneyrama series, was a 41-minute story album containing the film's story, songs, and accompanying music, and came with a pop-up book.
+The second, Walt Disney Presents All the Songs from The Sword in the Stone, released on July 12, 1963, instead collected the film's six songs, with a total running time of approximately 14 minutes and without narration.
+The new recordings featured several members of the original voice cast and were musically directed by George Bruns.
+The album containing only the songs was reissued in 1972.
+No album containing the complete original soundtrack recordings from the film was released.

+The opening song, "The Legend of the Sword in the Stone", was sung by Fred Darian, who was uncredited.